pduhoon1/getting-and-cleaning-data/codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-## Section 1.
+## Q1.
 Merge the training and the test sets to create one data set.
-After setting the source directory for the files, read into tables the data located in
+After setting the working directory for the files, read data from below files to respective variables:
-- features.txt
+- features.txt to feat
-- activity_labels.txt
+- activity_labels.txt to labels
-- subject_train.txt
+- subject_train.txt to sub_train
-- x_train.txt
+- x_train.txt to x_train
-- y_train.txt
+- y_train.txt to y_train
-- subject_test.txt
+- subject_test.txt to sub_test
-- x_test.txt
+- x_test.txt to x_test
-- y_test.txt
+- y_test.txt to y_test

-Assign column names and merge to create one data set.
+We use second column in feat to assign column names to both x_train and x_test.
+We also append y_train and sub_train to x_train and y_test and sub_test to x_test for Q3

-## Section 2.
+## Q2.
 Extract only the measurements on the mean and standard deviation for each measurement.
-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
+A logical vector (selcol) is created that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.

-## Section 3.
+## Q3.
 Use descriptive activity names to name the activities in the data set
-Merge data subset with the activityType table to cinlude the descriptive activity names
+Merge data subset with the activityType table to include the activity names

-## Section 4.
+## Q4.
 Appropriately label the data set with descriptive activity names.
-Use gsub function for pattern replacement to clean up the data labels.
+Used gsub function for pattern replacement to clean up the data labels.

-## Section 5.
+## Q5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+We have produced only a data set with the average of each veriable for each activity and subject